Abdullah21-kamal/Abdullah21-kamal/README.md

 - 👯 I’m looking to collaborate **Data science and Data Analysis projects**

-- 🤝 I can help with **artificail intillegence and deep learning projects**
+- 🤝 I can help with **artificial intillegence and deep learning projects**

 - 💬 Ask me about **C++,MatLab, python, Deep Learning, natural language processing and machine learning - Electromagnetic waves and Communications Engineering**